-Particulars As at 31 March 2023 As at 31 March 2022 DI Matta 2020 51 MINICH 2022 Bulance as at beginning of the year 305.55 531 88 Allowance for credit loss allowance recognised during the year 68 59 (43.67) Allowance loss utilised towards debts written off (182.66) Balance as at end of the year 374.14 305.55
+As at 31 March 2023 As at 31 March 2022

+305_55 531.88

+68.59 (43.67)

+(182,66)

+374.14 305.55

+31 March 2023 305.55 68.59

 The Group has used a practical expedient by computing the expected credit loss allowance for trade receivable based on a provision matrix.
 The provision matrix takes into account historical credit loss experience and adjusted for forward - looking information.
 The expected credit loss allowance is based on the ageing of the receivables (other than related parties) from the date of the invoice and the rates are given in the provision matrix as per which trade receivables aged (from date of invoice) beyond 3 years are provided entirely, age of 2 to 3 years is provided 50%, age of 1 to 2 years at 25% and no provision is made upto 1 year.
 (Additional provision, where required, has been made based on specific debtors and other conditions impacting recoverability.)
 The Group has also has taken into account ,the estimates of possible effect from the pandemic relating to COVID -19.
 The Group believes that the carrying amount of allowance for expected credit loss with respect to trade receivables is adequate.